 Terms and conditions

-Of course in order to take advantage of the cheap holidays, you may want to swap the day that you take your holiday with the nationally-designated one.
-After all the difference between taking the 28th to the 7th or the 3rd to 9th may be quite big.
+Sometimes, in order to take advantage of the cheap holidays, you may want to swap the day that you take your holiday with the nationally-designated one.
+After all, taking the beginning to the end of Golden Week and leaving or coming back a day or two earlier/later can affect the cost of flights or accommodation, and also help you make the most of a break.

 A useful phrase is できれば8日に変更したいんです。よろしいでしょうか (If possible, I would like to change to the 8th, would this be possible?).